armiawassef/volvo-code-test/README.md

 ## Introduction

 The Congestion Tax Calculator project is developed to provide a solution for calculating congestion taxes based on certain criteria and rules.
 It utilizes a web API to expose the tax calculation functionality, follows Domain-Driven Design (DDD) principles to maintain a clear separation of concerns, and uses Inversion of Control (IoC) for efficient dependency management.
-The project's data storage is handled using Entity Framework Code First, allowing seamless interaction with a database.
+The project's data storage is handled using Entity Framework Code First, allowing seamless interaction with a SQLLite database.

 ## Features